lethang7794/fcj-workshop-template/content/0-hugo-kitchen-sink/0.2-content/_index.md

 - `title = "Write content"`
 - `chapter = false` : Leave the default as false.
 The title above will also display as h1 in the article.
-- `weiht`: Used to sort the index of the title
+- `weight`: Used to sort the index of the title
 - `pre = "<b>2. </b>"` : This is the numbering for the page displayed in **Navigation panel on the left**.

 ```